 Rhyme next time.
 In Daniel Pink’s To Sell is Human, the author notes that rhymes increase what cognitive scientists refer to as “processing fluency” — e.g. the ease with which our minds make sense of outside stimuli.
 In other words, phrases that are familiar sounding and easy to understand are given more credibility and are more likely to induce action.
 Including a rhyme in your pitch just might enhance the processing fluency of your prospect, making it more likely that your idea will stick.

 Include a number in the subject line.
-Several studies show that numbers written out as numerals (i.e. 22 as opposed to twenty-two) stop wandering eyes of online readers.
+Several studies show that numbers are written out as numerals (i.e. 22 as opposed to twenty-two) stop the wandering eyes of online readers.

 Keep it simple.
 Researchers at Carnegie Mellon found that people are more likely to respond to email requests that are easy to answer, as opposed to complex messages that require more time and mental energy to address.

 Congrats — you made it to the end of this post!
 Now check out this plug-in that automates tasks you’re doing on your own right now — so you can focus on what matters.

 Robert Meier, MSW, LCSW is an Account Executive at Fujifilm Medical Systems.
 He draws on 25 years of experience in his former career as a mental health therapist to build better customer relationships in his current role.